William Amsel is the principal clarinetist of the Buffalo Philharmonic Orchestra, appointed by

 Prize, and also participated as a fellow at the Pacific Music Festival (Japan), Aspen Music

 Festival, and the New York String Orchestra Seminar.

 A native of Austin, Texas, he is a graduate of the New England Conservatory of Music in

 Boston, where he studied with Thomas Martin, and received a master’s degree at Temple

 A native of Austin, Texas, Amsel is a graduate of the New England Conservatory of Music.
 He received a master’s degree at Temple University in Philadelphia.

-Follow the BPO's upcoming performances and receive the latest news updates by either joining our mailing list or text club!
+Learn more about upcoming BPO performances and receive the latest news updates by either joining our e-mail list.